figuerom16/zjax/Readme.md

 ```

 Notice in the above example that the inline action function returns the boolean value of the confirm function – but you could also return any truthy or un-truthy value either from an inline action or a named action registered on the global zjax object.

+# The `zjax` global object

+When ZJAX is loaded, it creates the `window.zjax` object so that the `zjax` object available everywhere in your app.
+This means you can organize your action files however you like.
+You can stick a script tag in your document head, add a separate file like `zjax-actions.js` (or whatever), or if your application is complex enough, maybe make a directory called `actions/` with separate files for different sections of your application.

+There are also a few configuration options:

+- `zjax.debug` - Enables verbose debug logs to the console (default: `false`)
+- `zjax.transitions` Enables view transition API for browsers that support it (default: `false`)